Top 10 greatest players of all time: Borussia Dortmund

 Rahul Saha Rahul Saha

-Germany’s perennial underdogs Borussia Dortmund are one of the most successful clubs in European football now.
-The club have won eight league championships, five DFB-Pokals, one UEFA Champions League, one Intercontinental Cup, and one UEFA Cup Winners’ Cup.
+Despite being Germany’s perennial underdogs, BVB are one of the most successful clubs in European football.
+They have won eight league titles, five DFB-Pokals, one UEFA Champions League, one Intercontinental Cup, and one UEFA Cup Winners’ Cup.

-The key to their success lies in their ability to acquire and nurture some of the most exciting talent over the years.
-Dortmund is a special club that so many have found impossible to detach from, although some found it easier to depart in favour of the supposed silverware guarantee assured by rivals Bayern Munich.
+The key to Dortmund’s success lies in their ability to acquire and nurture some of the most exciting talent to ever grace the sport.
+They’re a special club many have found impossible to detach from, although some have found it easier to depart the Black and Yellow shores in favour of the increased silverware guarantee assured in particular by Bayern Munich.

-While there’s an undeniable appreciation for their fleeting superstars, such admiration from the club’s passionate Yellow army pales in comparison to the adoration for its loyal long-term servants.
+While there’s an undeniable appreciation for their fleeting superstars, such admiration from the club’s passionate fanbase pales in comparison to the adoration for their loyal long-term servants.

 • Impact